 Thanks to the stratospheric rise of the aussie dollar, Sydney has now leapfrogged New York and London as one of the world’s most expensive cities.
 Almost every street seems to have a concept wine bar or Masterchef-style restaurant popping up and even scuzzy old Kings Cross has cleaned up its act.
 Yet while “Sydders” can take a shark-sized bite out of anyone’s pocket, there’s still plenty of free things to do in Sydney that don’t involve simply lying on a beach.
+Check out these free things to do in Sydney on a map.

 Use the free tours